BlockApex/Security-Checklist/Checklist.md

 10. Detect and block usage on jailbroken or rooted devices to prevent exploitation.
 11. Disable custom keyboards during sensitive data entry to protect user input.
 12. Use secure accessibility attributes for iOS keychain data to prevent unauthorized access.
+13. Ensure that any sensitive information, such as wallet private keys are not being logged.

 ## Desktop-Based Wallets (Electron-Based)